The Lumen building lights up the Newcastle Helix

 Leaning in with social value

-The Lumen team aimed to go above and beyond the targets set by the Newcastle City Council, with almost 60% (59.86%) of the workforce being local.
-Work experience, apprentices, industrial placements all featured prominently on site, including support of the PlanBEE initiative, hosting four month long work placements for students, one of which gained fulltime employment with Sir Robert McAlpine on completion.
+The Lumen team aimed to go above and beyond the targets set by Newcastle City Council, with almost 60% (59.86%) of the workforce being local.
+Work experience, apprentices and industrial placements all featured prominently on site, including support of the PlanBEE initiative, hosting four month-long work placements for students, one of which gained fulltime employment with Sir Robert McAlpine on completion.

-The project was a strong supporter of the Reece Mentoring Program, supporting 19 students over two years.
-The Reece Scholarship Mentoring Programme is hosted by St Cuthbert’s High School for Boys and feature a number of local schools participating in the programme.
+The project was a strong supporter of the Reece Mentoring Programme, supporting 19 students over two years.
+The programme is hosted by St Cuthbert’s High School for Boys and includes a number of local schools.

-The Lumen hosted 32 additional students for site visits and engaged with 650 students with careers information and advice.
-The team also participated in Open Doors Week in 2019, offering site visits of students aged 11-18, giving opportunities for those involved to experience a live construction site and educate and inspire those interested in a construction career.
+The Lumen hosted 32 additional students for site visits and engaged with 650 students, providing careers information and advice.
+The team also participated in Open Doors Week in 2019, offering site visits to students aged 11-18, giving opportunities for those involved to experience a live construction site, and educate and inspire those interested in a construction career.

 The Lumen comes to life